 This doctor is apparently the one who took over when my oncologist retired recently.
 I have never seen him, and to be honest, I can’t even remember his name.
 Hence the “Dr. ______”.
 But that information only served to further fuel the already-seeded worry.
 “But why?
 I wasn’t told there was anything wrong with the MRI or the bone scan.
 Why do I need the CT?”

-The booking clerk agreed at this point to leave a note for my family doctor and her nurse to follow up with me about the “why” question next week, and we peaceably ended the phone call.
+The booking clerk agreed at this point to leave a note for my family doctor and her nurse to follow up with me about the “why” question the following week, and we peaceably ended the phone call.

-That peace lasted exactly 10 seconds, however.
-And in another 5 minutes, I was a bawling mess.
+That peace lasted exactly 10 seconds.
+In another 5 minutes, I was a bawling mess.
 What if they hadn’t told me about bad results?
-It had happened to me recently!
-What if it were happening again?
-What if my bone scan reallyhadn’t been negative for bony mets?
+It had happened to me before!
+What if it was all happening again?
+What if my bone scan really hadn’t been negative for bony mets?
 What if the MRI really did show metastatic disease to the liver and the bone?
 What if…?

 My poor husband tried to console me, but I was in no state to be reasoned with.
 Fortunately, I had to leave then to meet my mother at Walmart and help her do her monthly shopping.
 I left the house in tears, but at least I was somewhat distracted.

 I realized then that I was being asked to put into practice what I had so smugly written just 30 minutes earlier.
-It took me a few minutes to give it all to God, but in the end, I praise Him that He will fight this battle.
-He will do to this cancer threat what He did to cancer seven years ago.
-He will deliver me from this cancer threat.
-I have only one thing to do: I must be strong and courageous.
-I must not be afraid or terrified because God willnever leave me or forsake me!
+It took me a few minutes to give it all to God, but in the end, I praised Him that He would fight this battle.
+He would do to this cancer threat what He had done to cancer seven years ago.
+He would deliver me from this cancer threat.
+I had only one thing to do: I had to be strong and courageous.
+I was to not be afraid or terrified because God would never leave me or forsake me!

-Peace washed over me then, and that peace has remained with me.
-I don’t know why they want to do a CT scan; I don’t know if I was given accurate results from the other tests or not; I don’t know if the CT will show metastatic disease or nothing at all!
-I know one thing and one thing alone: My God will never leave me or forsake me to cancer….
+Peace washed over me then, and that peace remained, despite the fact that I had no idea why they wanted to do that CT; I didn’t know if I had been given accurate results from previous tests or not; I didn’t know if the CT would show metastatic disease or nothing at all!
+I knew one thing and one thing alone: My God would never leave me or forsake me to cancer….
 Or to anything else for that matter!

 What is the “nations” and “giants” that have been thrown your way today?
 Yesterday?
 Last week?
 Last month?
 It doesn’t matter when, or even what they are.
 God will do to them what He did to Sihon and Og.
 He will go before you.
 He will destroy these circumstances.
 Your part is simply this: “Be strong and courageous.
 Do not be afraid or terrified because of them, for the Lord your God goes with you; he will never leave you nor forsake you.”
 (Deut.
 31:6 NIV)